 The lagoon is sheltered but is still considered an open water dive site.
 It’s 30 feet deep, and has platforms and down lines for SCUBA training.
 The world famous PADI organization utilizes Jules’ Lagoon and Key Largo Undersea Park for its exams.
 We have witnessed hundreds of new instructors at Jules’ Lagoon.

 Besides being an excellent place for learning to snorkel or dive, the Lagoon is home to Jules’ Undersea Lodge, the world’s only underwater hotel where your scuba dive to your room.

-When we don’t have guest in the lodge our divers are able to dive by the windows and have a look at our bedrooms and common area.
+When we don’t have guests in the lodge, our divers are able to dive by the windows and have a look at our bedrooms and common area.

 Fish identification is a fun way to dive the lagoon as well.
 We have Sea Horses, Snapper, Parrot Fish, Barracuda, Sergeant Majors, Blue Tangs and of course let’s not forget the Manatees who visit on a regular basis.
 Our lagoon is open to the creatures who patrol our water ways so we can’t promise you’ll see them all but I’m sure you’ll see quite a variety when you come.

 Video courtesy of Daniel Blezio